Stefan Czapsky: Feature films

 The independent success of On the Edge prompted Czapsky to get a cinematographer role alongside Robert Chappell for Erroll Morris’ The Thin Blue Line.

-A film regarded as “among the most important documentaries ever made,” it won various awards for Best Documentary (1988) from the New York Film Critics Circle, The National Board of Review, and several others.
-Czapsky, within the same year, quickly transitioned his style for Robert Bierman’s Vampire’s Kiss.
-Though a box office flop, the dark New York atmosphere captured by Czapsky provided the perfect backdrop for Nicolas Cage’s “outrageously unbridled performance,” and helped the film garner a cult following.
+In the same year, Czapsky quickly transitioned his style for Robert Bierman’s Vampire’s Kiss.
+Though a box office flop, the dark New York atmosphere captured by Czapsky provided the perfect backdrop for Nicolas Cage’s "outrageously unbridled performance", and helped the film garner a cult following.